The Best Car Insurance in Illinois

-Erie has one of the best car insurance policies suitable for individuals with a poor driving record.
+Erie has one of the best car insurance policies for individuals with poor driving records.
 The average cost of an Erie full coverage car insurance policy after an accident is $1,319 per year.
 While this is not the cheapest option in the state, the company balances the cost with its high-quality customer service.
 It ranked first for user satisfaction and claims as well.

-The company offers additional coverage for drivers who want better protection, including:
+The company offers add-ons for better protection, including:

 Best Car Insurance in Illinois for a Military Background

-For active-duty military personnel, veterans and their families, USAA offers the best car insurance in Illinois.
-Its overall MoneyGeek score is 4.9, higher than both Erie and COUNTRY Financial.
+For active-duty military personnel, veterans and their families, USAA offers the best car insurance in Illinois, scoring 97 out of 100.
 It is the highest-rated company in the state, with a perfect score for financial stability, user satisfaction and claims.

-The insurer offers affordable insurance for military members.
-The average cost of a state minimum policy at USAA is $411 per year, while a policy for drivers with an accident on record averages $1,247 annually.
+The insurer offers affordable policies to military members.
+The average cost of a state minimum policy from USAA is $411 per year, while a policy for drivers with accidents on their records averages $1,247 annually.

 MoneyGeek’s Pick: USAA